Gwardii/Swarm-of-Mobile-Robots/Robot/BipBop2/README.md

 By integrating the velocity diagram shown in the graph, we obtain the equation shown above.
 The only unknown in this equation is T1.
 It is worth mentioning that the discriminant of this equation (shown below) allows us to check whether it is possible to execute received command with given parameters.

+When executing the command every 30 ms the robot calculates what position each of its wheels should be in and turns them to that position using the PID controller.

 ## XBEE Communication